adacav4/CS1660_HW2/README.md

 - The screenshot showing that I installed Amazon Python Boto3 SDK is in the file called `Confirmation of Boto3 installation.png`.

 I also have the `.csv` file and the directory with the sample data files under the directory `CS1660`.
+I also removed the secret key from `hw2.py` and `script_part1` to avoid the security risks.